Skip to content

 Solar Package Eases Registration of Balcony Power Plants

 With the solar package, the federal government aims to increase the share of solar energy in Germany.
-This year, 13 gigawatts of solar capacity are expected to be added, and by 2025, even 18 gigawatts.
-As a result, the registration of balcony power plants has been simplified.
-It is no longer necessary to inform the grid operator; a simple entry in the Federal Network Agency’s market master data register suffices.
+This year, 13 gigawatts of solar capacity are to be added, and by 2025, even 18 gigawatts.
+Therefore, the registration of balcony power plants has also been simplified.
+You no longer need to inform the grid operator; an entry in the market master data register of the Federal Network Agency suffices.
 Additionally, the maximum inverter capacity has been increased from 600 to 800 watts.

 With material from dpa